mikeflynn/gmail-clj/README.md

 ## Authorizing

-This library takes your API information and will do an authorization based on a refresh token.
+This library takes your API information and will do an authorization based on a refresh token. (*Note: If your app doesn't request a refresh token, you can simply set the access-token with gmail/set-access-token!, but we can't re-authorize after that token expires without a refresh token.*)

 To generate the refresh token you need to write your own interface with the Google OAuth endpoint, but for development and testing I've included an HTML file that does the basic OAuth handshake and returns the refresh token: [/resources/index.html](https://github.com/mikeflynn/gmail-clj/blob/master/resources/index.html).

 ## To Do